Chanty

 • Give frontline employees ample platforms to share feedback, such as the workplace app or regular staff meetings.

 Ensure your head office teams use this feedback to strengthen future decision-making with the customers in mind.
 In addition, communicate to employees how the business uses their feedback, as this will increase employee engagement and give them a sense of involvement.
+Using welcome emails can also help set a positive tone, fostering early engagement and establishing a culture of open communication right from the start.

 Invest In Training